github/quote-selection/README.md

 </div>
 ```

-When selected, the text within the first `.comment-body` element with get quoted as:
+When selected, the text within the first `.comment-body` element will get quoted as:

 ```
 > ## **Formatted** text _to quote_